Catnip: Description

+The fruit is a nutlet that is nearly triquetrous, three sided with sharp edges and concave sides, and overall shaped like an egg.
+They measure approximately 1.7 by 1 mm.
+Each nutlet may contain between one and four seeds.
+They are dark reddish-brown in color with two white spots near the base.

 Taxonomy

 Nepeta cataria was one of the many species described by Linnaeus in 1753 in his landmark work Species Plantarum.
 He had previously described it in 1738 as Nepeta floribus interrupte spicatis pedunculatis (meaning "Nepeta with flowers in a stalked, interrupted spike"), before the commencement of Linnaean taxonomy.
+Catnip is classified in part of Nepeta in the Lamiaceae, commonly known as the mint family.
+It has no subspecies or varieties.